vanvalenlab/deepcell-label/README.md

 *n* - change brush label to an unusued label, so that a new label can be created with a unique id.
 Can be used with conversion brush to overwrite existing label with unused label (follow conversion brush prompt).

-*p* - color picker (click on a label to change the brush value to it)
+*p* - color picker (click on a label to change the brush label to it)

 *r* - turn on "conversion brush" setting, which changes brush behavior so that one label value is overwritten with another label value.
 No other labels are affected, and conversion brush will not draw on background.
-After turning on conversion brush, click on cell labels as prompted to set brush values.
+After turning on conversion brush, click on cell labels as prompted to set brush labels.

 *t* - threshold to predict annotations based on brightness.
 After turning this on, click and drag to draw a bounding box around the cell you wish to threshold.
 Make sure to include some background in the bounding box for accurate threshold predictions.
 Whatever was thresholded as foreground within the bounding box will be added to the annotation as a new cell with unique label.